DCoder18/DCoder18/README.md

 ## Hi I'm Devika 👋

-A Junior Developer based in Dubai.
+A Developer based in Dubai.

 ### What I've been up to